-To harness the multiple benefits trees provide for agriculture, livelihoods, resilience and the future of our planet, from farmers’ fields through to continental scales
+Our Mission is to harness the multiple benefits trees provide for agriculture, livelihoods, resilience and the future of our planet, from farmers’ fields through to continental scales.

 Our Operating Principles and Values

 ICRAF’s three Operating Principles focus on: (i) People: collaboration and partnership; learning attracting, nurturing, and ewarding talent; (ii) Science: quality science; communicating for accelerated impact; value for money; testing development options; and (iii) Processes: efficiency and effectiveness; accountability; subsidiarity; empowerment.

-The Operating Principles are reinforced by our four values of Professionalism, Creativity, Mutual Respect and Inclusivity.
+The Operating Principles are reinforced by our four Values of Professionalism, Creativity, Mutual Respect and Inclusivity.

 Capacity Development Unit (CDU)